JimHokanson/blog/blog/2023/2023_02__ADInstruments_SDK/readme.md

 h = file.plot(record,time_range,channels)
 ```

-Perhaps one day an enterprising student in my lab will write that code ;) ....
+Perhaps one day an enterprising student in my lab will write that code ;)

 **Figure reference:**
 Son, H. S., Moon, S. Y., Kwon, J. & Kim, J. H. Effect of β3‐adrenoceptor agonist on the micromotion of bilateral major pelvic ganglion‐excised rat bladder.
 Neurourology and Urodynamics nau.25127 (2023) doi:10.1002/nau.25127.

 # Other Links #

-- [LabChart Server](https://github.com/JimHokanson/labchart_server_matlab) - this contains code that can be used to control LabChart from MATLAB, and can extra data from LabChart while it is running (for pseudo realtime control)
+- [LabChart Server](https://github.com/JimHokanson/labchart_server_matlab) - this contains code that can be used to control LabChart from MATLAB, and can extract data from LabChart while it is running (for pseudo realtime control)
 - [MATLAB standard library](https://github.com/JimHokanson/matlab_standard_library) - this is the main library I add basic MATLAB code to, like the class display code.
 - [plotBig](https://github.com/JimHokanson/plotBig_Matlab) - this plots large amounts of data in MATLAB very quickly.
 Some blog posts on this include:
 	- [streaming](https://jimhokanson.com/blog/2019/2019_07_stream_plotting_matlab/)